-Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+REGIONAL / FEDERAL I LANNIN Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 San Bernardino Countywide Vision San Bernardino County Addressing the social and economic needs of families that impact educational success.
 Educating and training the workforce for existing local career opportunities and attract new high-demand jobs to the area.
 Working in partnership with the business and educational communities to improve the housing-job balance in order to reduce commuter demand on highway capacity and improve quality of life Community Vital Signs Community Transformation Plan (2015-2020) San Bernardino County Increase access to safe and affordable housing for all residents.
 Increase access to behavioral health services.
 Decrease the number of homeless individuals.
 Decrease the percentage of residents who spend more than 30% of income on housing.
 County General Plan (2019 Draft) San Bernardino County We encourage the production and location of a range of housing types, densities, and affordability levels in a manner that recognizes the unique characteristics, issues, and opportunities for each community.
-We encourage energy-conservation techniques and upgrades in both the construction and rehabilitation of residential units that will reduce the lifecycle costs of housing.
-County General Plan (2019 Draft) Annual Act ion Dian

-Annual Action Plan

-(continued) We support the provision of adequate and fiscally sustainable public services, infrastructure, open space, nonmotorized transportation routes, and public safety for neighborhoods in the unincorporated area.
+We encourage energy-conservation techniques and upgrades in both the construction and rehabilitation of residential units that will reduce the life-cycle costs of housing.
+County General Plan (2019 Draft) (continued) We support the provision of adequate and fiscally sustainable public services, infrastructure, open space, nonmotorized transportation routes, and public safety for neighborhoods in the unincorporated area.
 We encourage the rehabilitation, repair, and improvement of single-family, multiple family housing, and mobile homes and, if needed, the demolition of substandard housing through available loan and grant programs.
 We preserve publicly assisted and multiple-family housing units that are at risk of converting from lower income affordability to market rents due to the completion of affordability covenants or funding contracts.

 We further fair housing opportunities by prohibiting discrimination in the housing market; providing education, support, and enforcement services to address discriminatory practices; and removing potential impediments to equal housing opportunity.
 We address homelessness by coordinating a comprehensive countywide network of service delivery and by focusing on transitional and permanent supportive housing for the homeless, including the chronically homeless and near-homeless families and individuals.

-We collaborate with other public agencies, not-for-profit organizations, community groups, and private developers to improve the physical and built environment in which people live.
+We collaborate with other public agencies, not-forprofit organizations, community groups, and private developers to improve the physical and built environment in which people live.
 We do so by improving such things as walkability, bicycle infrastructure, transit facilities, universal design, safe routes to school, indoor and outdoor air quality, gardens, green space and open space, and access to parks and recreation amenities.

-Department of Public Health Strategic Plan (2015-2020) San Bernardino County Department of Public Health Improve access to healthy foods Improve access to open space, parks, trails and recreation Expand scope of services to ensure availability Improve the availability, use, quality and integration of health services San Bernardino County Regional Greenhouse Gas Reduction Plan (2014) San Bernardino County Energy efficiency and water conservation improvements to existing facilities Development of a regional bicycle network and local bicycle and pedestrian networks.
+parks and recreation amenities.
+Department of Public San Bernardino County Improve access to healthy foods Health Strategic Plan Department of Public Improve access to open space, parks, trails and (2015-2020) Health recreation Expand scope of services to ensure availability Improve the availability, use, quality and integration of health services San Bernardino County San Bernardino County Energy efficiency and water conservation Regional Greenhouse Gas improvements to existing facilities Reduction Plan (2014) Development of a regional bicycle network and local bicycle and pedestrian networks.
+Inland Empire Broadband Inland Empire Regional Plans share the common goal of closing the digital Infrastructure and Access Broadband Consortium divide throughout San Bernardino County.
+The Plan (2014) (IERBC) county is a participating member in the Consortium that developed the plan.
+Multi-Jurisdictional San Office of Emergency Market analysis.
+The OES works with all department Bernardino County Land Services (OES) including CDH on hazard mitigation.